dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 This lesson explains how to turn images of text into editable files.
 We will use ["optical character recognition" (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) to work with free text wherever we encounter it in the *Egyptian Gazette*.
 Once we've transformed OCRed text and performed basic corrections, it will be ready for [TEI-XML markup](/how-to/digitization/tei-xml-instructions/).

 {{% alert note %}}
-You will not need use OCR on text that has been [templated](/how-to/digitization/templating-instructions/).
+You will not need to use OCR on text that has been [templated](/how-to/digitization/templating-instructions/).
 {{% /alert %}}

-## 1. Install Tesseract
+## 1. Set up Tesseract
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is an open-source OCR program supported by Google.
 It is the engine behind text recognition in Google docs, Google image search, and many other Orwellian applications.

 We will be running it on the hard drives of our own laptops.
 Unlike most programs you will have used, tesseract does not have a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI).
 Instead, you run it from the [command line](https://en.wikipedia.org/wiki/Command-line_interface).
 The command line interface can take a bit of getting used to, but it is relatively straightforward.
 Also, once you know how to use the command line it's easier to look under the hood of your computer when you need to.